X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 * **n** is set when the high bit of the result is 1
 * **z** is set when the result is Zero

-AND does not set the overflow or carry flags.

 See also: [ORA](#ora), [EOR](#eor)